resilientscale/cg-customer-broker/simple-service-broker/simple-broker.md

   ```

-  Since the service broker that was just added is a spaced scoped broker, this will only show up in the marketplace if you are targeted at the appropriate space.
+  Since the service broker that was just added is a space-scoped broker, this will only show up in the marketplace if you are targeted at the appropriate space.

 If you have the Stratos UI available to you, you can also see the marketplace via Stratos.